NoeltHS/Test/guides/training-guide.md

 **Trainer:** *Is everyone here ready to begin the test?
 A response from every LR is mandatory.*

-If all LRs say yes, begin.
-If they say no, answer any questions until they are ready.
-Note that trainers have a right to proceed if the questions are slowing the group down.
+At this point, all LRs are required to respond.
+If they reply with a positive answer, trainers can proceed with the training.
+However, if any LRs have questions or concerns, trainers should take the time to address them until the LRs are ready to begin.
+Nevertheless, trainers also have the discretion to proceed if the questions are causing delays and slowing down the group's progress.

 **Note: This part is the in-test script.**